Wisconsin Public Records Law & Social Media

 View Public Records Guide

-Excerpt from Wisconsin Public Records Law Compliance Guide, page 53
+Excerpt from Wisconsin Public Records Law Compliance Guide, pages 59-60

 - Emails and other records created or maintained on a personal computer or mobile device, or from a personal email account, constitute records if they relate to government business.